Skip to main content

 Event Ordering and Turn Tracking

-All events broadcasted by Tavus include two fields for ordering and grouping:
+All events broadcasted by Tavus include the following fields for timing, ordering, and grouping:

 Call Client Example